citp/privacy-policy-historical/g/ge/gee/geekinterview.com.md

 ### Interview & _Career Tips_

 Get invaluable Interview and Career Tips delivered directly to your inbox.
-Get your news alert set up today, click "Subscribe".
+Get your news alert set up today, Once you confirm your Email subscription, you will be able to download Job Inteview Questions Ebook .
+Please contact me if you there is any issue with the download.